Community of Common Destiny: Interpretations

 According to academics Xu Jin and Guo Chu, the concept initially developed because of China's increasing international economic interests and has since broadened to become increasingly based on political and security understandings.

 The British journalist Bill Hayton has argued that the CCP's vision of a "community with a shared future" represents "an attack on the multilateral order of international organizations, alliances and shared sovereignty that has attempted to manage the world since 1945."
 Some have argued that Xi's community of common destiny for mankind would replace the established international order, grounded in free and sovereign nation-states that abide by commonly accepted international laws, with a unity of nations whose economic dependence on China leads them to defer to Chinese political demands.
 Historian Steve Tsang states that the concept presumes a vision of tianxia over and above the liberal international order.
+David Bandurski of the China Media Project stated that the concept is "premised on the supremacy of national sovereignty" over human rights.

 Academic Jeremy Garlick writes that the framing of the concept conveys the idea that China can help develop and lead regional groupings of countries which do not depend on the United States or the West for their funding or organization.
 In this view, the concept signals a shift towards a more active role for China in world affairs.

 Academic Chuchu Zhang writes that the concept allows other countries and local bodies in those countries to interpret the concept according to their own developmental priorities, such as economic growth generally, infrastructure development, or regional security.